Keeping children safe in our schools

 - We keep a record of any accidents or injuries sustained in the schools.
 Any injuries noticed by staff or volunteers when the children arrive or during the course of the session which have not occurred in session, will be recorded and discussed with the child’s parent/carer by a staff member, as will any change in a child’s behaviour.

 - Nappy changing is monitored closely, children are never changed in totally enclosed private areas.
 Nappies and clothes are only changed by members of staff.

 - Children always have access to drinking water

 - In hot weather we ask daycare families to send in sun cream which we help the children to apply.
-We text part time families, asking them to apply cream before they come in.
+This sun cream must be labelled.
+Please tell a staff member and the cream will be kept safe, away from other children.
+We text part-time families, asking them to apply cream before they come in.

 - All visitors sign in and sign out so that we know exactly who is on the premises and why.